Sienci-Labs/Resources/atc/atc-assembly/atc-spindle-setup.md

 ![](/_images/_atc/_atc_assembly/temp/atc_assembly_spin_zaxispick-position.png)

-The photo above is incomplete, the pickup should be fully assembled we want to just show the position and orientation of the pickup from the back of the spindle
+The photo above is incomplete, the arm should be fully assembled we want to just show the position and orientation of the arm from the back of the spindle

-1. Use **two (2) M6-25 mm screws** on the bottom holes of the plate to fully secure the assembly onto the X gantry.
+1. Use **two (2) M6-25mm screws** on the bottom holes of the plate to fully secure the assembly onto the X gantry.

 ![](/_images/_atc/_atc_assembly/temp/atc_assembly_spin_finalbolts.png)

 > **Note for 4×8 machines:** Remove the cover of the backpack on the ATC spindle to access more mounting holes on the X gantry.
-Undo the three screws on the cover, then use **two (2) M6-25 mm screws** to secure the ATC mounting plate to the gantry.
+Undo the three screws on the cover, then use **two (2) M6-25mm screws** to secure the ATC mounting plate to the gantry.

 ![](/_images/_atc/_atc_assembly/temp/atc_assembly_spin_4x8.png)